CSCCF (Capstone Copper) E10: $0.09 (As of Mar. 2026)

 Capstone Copper Business Description

 Capstone Copper Corp is a company that mines, explores, and develops mineral properties in the Americas.
-Specifically, the group has operating mines in the us, Mexico, and Canada, and development projects in Chile and Canada.
+Specifically, the group has operating mines in the United states, Mexico, and Canada, and development projects in Chile and Canada.
 The company's main focus is copper, but the company also produces zinc, lead, molybdenum, silver, and gold.
-The company has six reportable segments which are Pinto Valley (us), Mantos Blancos (Chile), Mantoverde (Chile), Cozamin (Mexico), as well as the Santo Domingo development project (Chile), and Other.
+The company has six reportable segments which are Pinto Valley (united states), Mantos Blancos (Chile), Mantoverde (Chile), Cozamin (Mexico), as well as the Santo Domingo development project (Chile), and Other.